 This is the City of Eternal Spring, which means that the weather is always perfect for hiking in Medellin.
 When you’ve had a long week with the other 2.2 million people who live here, sometimes you just need to get away from it all.
-When I’m craving some fresh air and wide open spaces, Arenales and Parque Arvi are always my go to destinations.
+I’ve lived in the city for 6 months, so I know all about the best things to do in Medellin.
+However, when I’m craving some fresh air and wide open spaces, Arenales, Parque Arvi, and Parque Salado are always my go to destinations.

 This weekend, I really needed to get out of the city and out of my head.
 So, Daniel and I decided to try to find Arenales on the directions of two very old, poorly written blog posts.
 We weren’t optimistic, BUT it’s actually super simple to get to Arenales!

 All that we had to do was go to the Envigado Metro Station and catch the bus that’s waiting at the Arenales sign.
 The fare is only 69 cents, and the drive is about 20 minutes.
 WARNING: if a giant bus taking hairpin turns on the side of a cliff isn’t your idea of a good time, you may want to sit this one out.

 Once we got of off the bus at Arenales (it’s the last stop, the driver will kick you off) we found ourselves standing at a fork in the road.
 We took the left road and just followed the trail!
 It started out lush and green, and as we went deeper into the forest, we started crossing back and forth over a river.

 The trail can get lost at times, so wear sandals and be ready to wade through the cold water a couple times.

 After about an hour hike, we reached the waterfall.
 It’s totally secluded with a deep swimming hole.
 We had the falls to ourselves on a sunny Saturday afternoon.